tonyguesswho/my-pizza-shop/README.md

 - ReactJS

-## Set Up Development With Docker For BAckeend
+## Set Up Development With Docker For Backend Application

 1. Download Docker from [here](https://docs.docker.com/)
 2. Set up an account to download Docker